unseen portraits of david bowie before stardom | look | i-D

-Ground control to Major Tom: a new book of never-before-seen photographs of David Bowie is set to be released on August 2.
+Ground control to Major Tom: a new book of never-before-seen photographs of David Bowie is set to be released today.

 Bowie Unseen offers a rare glimpse of pre-Ziggy Stardust Bowie.
 Or David Jones, as he had been known until earlier that year.
 (The singer famously changed his last name to "Bowie" in 1967 to avoid being mistaken for David Jones, the lead singer of 60s pop-rock band The Monkees.)